yellowmessenger/documentation/docs/platform_concepts/studio/overview.md

 :::info
-Before designing your bot, you need to have the bot set up as mentioned in [Setting up your bot project](https://docs.yellow.ai/docs/cookbooks/getting_started).
+Before designing your bot, you need to have the bot set up as mentioned [here](https://docs.yellow.ai/docs/cookbooks/getting_started).
 :::

 1. Log in to https://cloud.yellow.ai.